Humboldt (crater): Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Humboldt.
 Humboldt N is the largest crater within Humboldt itself, located north of the central peak.
 Humboldt B is located to the south of Humboldt, on the west rim of the crater Barnard.

 Catena Humboldt

-Based on the position and diameter in the on-line IAU Planetary Gazetteer (quoted above) Catena Humboldt is the crater chain that extends northeast from the 189-km diameter crater Humboldt.
+Catena Humboldt is a crater chain that extends northeast from crater Humboldt, and it is approximately 162 km long.
+It was named by the IAU in 1976.
+It passes between the craters Gibbs and Schorr.

 Apollo 12 Views

+The Apollo 12 mission in 1969 obtained many photographs of Humboldt crater.
+In the photos below, the central peaks appear white because of the high-Sun elevation angle.
+The arcuate fractures within Humboldt are evidence of the forces working on the surface of the Moon to change the lunar topography.

+Apollo 15 Views

+The Apollo 15 mission in 1971 obtained many more photographs of Humboldt crater.